 - The completed registration form (p.
 3-4 of Prospectus).

 - A non-refundable deposit of R2,500.00 upon registration for 2017

 - A short CV containing information pertaining to your education and employment history.

-- A copy of your RSA I.D.
+- A certified copy of your RSA I.D.

-- Highest education qualification certificate
+- A certified copy of highest education qualification certificate

-- A copy of Alternate ID (if applicable): Work Permit (TOURISM RELATED) / Pass Port / Refugee Status Document / (Permanent) Residency Document etc.
+- A certified copy of Alternate ID (if applicable): Work Permit (TOURISM RELATED) / Pass Port / Refugee Status Document / (Permanent) Residency Document etc.

 - A PASSPORT Number is very important if you have an Alternate ID.

 - If you speak a language other than ENGLISH & Afrikaans or the other 9 official languages of SA, you are required to hand in proof of fluency: a letter from an official body such as a university or embassy.

 For your convenience please deposit the required amount directly into the account of TOURIST GUIDE INSTITUTE.
 Please SCAN and EMAIL the Deposit Slip & Registration Form, ID copy & CV.
 See the bank account details on registration form.

 It is a prerequisite to obtain a basic First Aid Certificate to qualify for registration as a tourist guide.
 It can be done through any accredited First Aid Training Institution.
 A list of the accredited training companies will be handed to you at the commencement of the course.